 03. Water Management or Treatment.
-Mine impacted waters that contain metals or other contaminants subject to the water quality standards in IDAPA 58.01.02 or 58.01.11 must be captured on the mine site and segregated from stormwater to the maximum extent practicable.
+Mine impacted waters that contain metals or other contaminants subject to the standards in IDAPA 58.01.02 or 58.01.11 must be captured on the mine site and segregated from storm water to the maximum extent practicable.
+Any mine impacted waters that are discharged to or reach surface waters are subject to the IPDES requirements of IDAPA 58.01.25.
 Specific water management or treatment methods may include, but are not limited to:

 a.
-Capturing water runoff at the toe of a waste rock dump, tailings impoundment, ore stockpile, or other source of mine impacted waters. ()
+Capturing water runoff at the toe of a waste rock dump, tailings impoundment, ore stockpile, or other source of mine impacted waters.

 b.
-Adding lime, flocculants, or other inputs to modify the physical or chemical properties of the water.
+Adding lime, flocculants, or other inputs to modify the physical or chemical properties of the wate er. с.
+Filtering water. ( d.
+Moving mine impacted waters by ditches, pipes, pumps, or other methods around a site. ( e.
+Holding water in ponds. (

-()

-с.
-Filtering water. ()

-en e

-d.
-Moving mine impacted waters by ditches, pipes, pumps, or other methods around a site.

-()

-e.
-Holding water in ponds. ()